osu-uwrt/riptide_setup/imu_3dm_gx4/README.md

 ## Version History (KumarRobotics versions are 0.0.1 - 0.0.4)

 * **0.1.4**
-  - This version revises the original source code quite heavily for increased user functionality
-  - Removes 'enable_filter' argument so the Adaptive Extended Kalman Filter (AEKF) output is always present
+  - Removes `enable_filter` argument so the Adaptive Extended Kalman Filter (AEKF) output is always present.
+  - Updated `/imu/magnetic_field` message type from `sensor_msgs/MagneticField` to `imu_3dm_gx4/msg/MagFieldCF`.
+  - Added more data fields provided by AEKF to `imu_3dm_gx4/FilterOutput` message.
+  - Added launch file arguments for: reference location, heading update source, declination source, sensor LPF bandwidths, and enabling iron offsets loaded from file
 * **0.0.4**:
   - Fixed issue where packets would be dropped if the header checksum was broken up into multiple packets.